LorenzDuremdes/Second-Brain/hydration (drinking).md

 1. hydration during exercise → recovery
 	1. riders can tolerate mild [[dehydration]] during exercise to a certain extent, but too much of a deficit during exercise eventually impairs performance and makes it harder to recover adequately for subsequent training^[Cutting-Edge Cycling, p.
 244]
 2.
-3. Eight well-trained male cyclists consumed either 2.4 liters of a 7 percent [[carbohydrate]] drink or .4 liter of [[water]] with sufficient gels to provide equal [[carbohydrate]] consumption during a 2-hour endurance ride in a 30 °C lab temperature.
+3. Eight well-trained male cyclists consumed either 2.4 liters of a 7 percent [[carbohydrate]] drink or .4 liter of [[water]] with sufficient gels to provide equal [[carbohydrate]] consumption during a 2-hour endurance ride in a 30 °C lab [[temperature]].
 The subjects then rode to exhaustion at 88 percent of maximal aerobic power.
 As expected, body weight was lower with the gel condition. **These subjects were 1.9 kilograms lighter** because of their low [[fluid]] intake, and a lower power output was sufficient for them to maintain a constant speed.^[Cutting-Edge Cycling, p.
 249]
 4. can [[dehydration]] improve the power-to-weight ratio? + why
 	1. overall, any power-to-weight advantage from voluntary [[dehydration]] was offset by the physiological and performance impairment^[Cutting-Edge Cycling, p.
 249]
 	2. **see also:** nidd1611256812790